CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 While the Linear Regression gave an R^2 score of 0.60 on the test set, the Neural Network gave a score of 0.62.
 However, these include the buildings with 0 graffiti.
 If we remove these and only consider the vandalized buildings, the R^2 of Linear Regression is 0.38, while that of the Neural Network is 0.41.
 This means that if we were to use these models on another city, we would choose the Neural Network.
 Fortunately for us, Linear Regression is not so far behind in terms of the score, hence we can use it to explain and highlight important features which contribute to a building being more or less vandalized.

 We use the Linear Regression to highlight and explain the most contributing features, because it is much more interpretable than a Neural Network.
 These are shown in the following two tables, alongside their importance.
 The first table shows features which our model have found to deter graffiti.
-The less the coefficient, the more they deter.
+The lower the coefficient, the more they deter.
 The second table shows which features were found to increase the chances of a building to be vandalized.
 The higher the coefficient, the more it encourages graffiti.
-In general, the higher the absolute value of the coefficient, the higher the importance of the feature.
+In general, higher absolute value of the coefficient indicates higher importance of the feature.

 |**Feature**|**Coefficient**|
 |pop\_density|-7.68047|